quicwg/base-drafts/draft-ietf-quic-tls.md

 and so has some restrictions on its use, see {{using-early-data}}.
 0-RTT keys are used after sending or receiving a ClientHello.

-The secret is exported from TLS using the exporter label "EXPORTER-QUIC 0-RTT Secret" and an empty context.
+The secret is exported from TLS using the exporter label "EXPORTER-QUIC 0rtt" and an empty context.
 The size of the secret MUST be the size of the hash output for the PRF hash function negotiated by TLS.
 This uses the TLS early_exporter_secret.
 The QUIC 0-RTT secret is only used for protection of packets sent by the client.